TADS Quiz

 Click for Answers...

-1. Which aerospace manufacturer constructed the Starlink satellites, launched in June 2020?
+1. Which aerospace manufacturer constructed the Starlink satellites that were launched in June 2020?
 Elon Musk or Spacex

-2. In January, the impeachment trial of Donald Trump began.
-Including Trump, how many Presidents of the United States have been impeached?
+2. Including Trump, how many Presidents of the United States have been impeached?
 Three (Andrew Jackson, Bill Clinton, Trump)

-3. Which was was the first European country to go into lockdown?
+3. Which was the first European country to go into lockdown?
 Italy

-4. Which broadcaster topped a poll of Britain’s favourite voices?.
+4. Which broadcaster topped a poll of British voices?
 Sir David Attenborough

-6. The horror of Guernica was portrayed in a painting by which artist?.
+6. Which artist portrayed the horror of Guernica in a painting?
 Pablo Picasso

-7. Who found the entrance to Tutankhamun’s tomb in the Valley of the Kings in Nov 1922?
+7. Who found Tutankhamun Khamun’s Valley of the Kings entrance in Nov 1922?
 Howard Carter

 8. The first successful vaccine was introduced by Edward Jenner in 1796.
 Which disease did it guard against?
 Smallpox